 Okay, we won’t beat you over the head with the similarities.
 You get the general idea.
 The magnificent thing about this parallel, however, is that it’s so unexpected.
 Sydney doesn’t seem to have what it takes to be a hero at all.
 Then again, Sydney tends to see things in apocalyptic terms.
 He might not be able to act in his own self-interest, but, paradoxically, he’s completely willing to sacrifice everything so that another man may live.

 Sydney’s last lines become a gorgeous, forgiving, far-reaching proclamation of hope for the future of humankind:

 I see a beautiful city and a brilliant people rising from this abyss, and, in their struggles to be truly free, in their triumphs and defeats, through long years to come, I see the evil of this time and of the previous time of which this is the natural birth, gradually making expiation for itself and wearing out.
 (3.15.46)

-The peaceful, prophetic tone of Carton’s last words makes him one of Dickens’s most memorable (and most inscrutable) characters.
+The peaceful, prophetic tone of Sydney Carton’s last words makes him one of Dickens’s most memorable (and most inscrutable) characters.
 We almost wonder if Dickens made him inscrutable on purpose.
-If he’s impossible to read throughout the novel, then his character’s sacrifice will seem all the more sublime at the end.
+If he’s impossible to understand throughout the novel, then his sacrifice will seem all the more sublime at the end.